Harshit186/Harshit/README.md

 About the project

-* Mitron Bank is a legacy finincial instution headquartered in Hyderabad.
+* Mitron Bank is a legacy finincial institution headquartered in Hyderabad.

 * Bank Wants to introduce a new line of credit cards, aiming to broden their product offering and reach in finincial market.